Wayside (TV series): Telecast and home release

 In September 2007, the pilot episode of Wayside was released and branded as Wayside: The Movie.
 The first season was released on August 19, 2008 under the title Wayside School: Season 1.

-In 2018, the entire show and the pilot were released on Keep It Weird's YouTube channel, in wide-screen 16:9 for the first time.
+In 2018, the entire show and the pilot were released on Corus-based Keep It Weird's YouTube channel, in wide-screen 16:9 for the first time.
 Back when it aired on TV, Wayside was broadcast in SD 4:3.
 The 16:9 version shows an extended view, with more footage on both sides.

 While episodes of the TV series are in 720p wide-screen footage, the pilot movie is in SD 4:3 footage.

 In addition to the videos uploaded by Keep It Weird on YouTube, Wayside can be watched in a variety of other languages, as uploaded by Treehouse TV's numerous "Treehouse Direct" YouTube channels.